hellohaptik/docs_haptik/docs/bot-builder/integrations/integrating-apis.md

         ....
     ],
     "status": True/False,
-    "conversation_data": {}, // Optional
+    "conversation_details": {}, // Optional
     "user_details": {} // Optional
 }
 ```

-> conversation_data and user_details keys are only required if you want to update the conversation and user details from the backend
+> conversation_details and user_details keys are only required if you want to update the conversation and user details from the backend

 | Name     | Type    | Description                                                  |
 | -------- | ------- | ------------------------------------------------------------ |